Famous Car Logos: Car Brand Logos, Names, and Meanings

 The Audi emblem, consisting of four interlocking rings, is a testament to its heritage and commitment to innovation.
 This seemingly simple design has a rich history that tells a story of collaboration, evolution, and endurance.

-The Four Rings Company, formed through a strategic merger in 1932, is an amalgamation of four pioneering German automakers: DKW, Audi, Wanderer, and Horch.
-By joining together, these companies set out to change the automotive industry by combining their expertise and laying the groundwork for the creation of the world-renowned Audi brand.
+The Four Rings Company, formed through a strategic merger in 1932, amalgamates four pioneering German automakers: DKW, Audi, Wanderer, and Horch.
+By joining together, these companies set out to change the automotive industry by combining their expertise and laying the groundwork for creating the world-renowned Audi brand.

 By 1985, the name “Auto Union” had faded into the annals of history, giving way to “Audi” as the dominant brand identifier.
 The modern version of the emblem may be more elegant and streamlined, but its basic meaning remains unchanged.

-The four rings of the emblem may also resemble the four wheels of an automobile.
-This interpretation, sometimes referenced by the brand itself, gives the design another level of significance to the car and the brand’s continued commitment to automotive excellence.
+The emblem’s four rings may also resemble an automobile’s four wheels.
+This interpretation, sometimes referenced by the brand itself, gives the design another level of significance to the car and its continued commitment to automotive excellence.

 Cadillac Logo